deepakkum21/Java-Spring-Boot-Cheat-Sheet/interview.md

 | (default) | ✅    | ✅      | ❌       | ❌               |
 | private   | ✅    | ❌      | ❌       | ❌               |

+### Class can be private?

+- `no, classes can't be private`
+- only i`nnerclass can be private`
+- inner class
+  - static
+  - non-static
+  - localinner
+  - anonymous

 ---

 ### JVM vs JDK vs JRE